 Deciphering heron and egret behavior

-Beginning in spring 2017, ACR researchers will equip herons and egrets with miniature GPS tags to find out how individual birds interact with their environment.
+Since early summer 2017, ACR researchers have been equiping herons and egrets with miniature GPS tags to find out how individual birds interact with their environment.
 The tracking devices will show us what they need to survive and find food, where they spend the winter, and how far they travel to establish new nests.

 Get in on the nature tech